 The City Manager recommends approval of the foregoing.
-The proposed rezoning of the Oakridge Transit Centre reflects considerable community planning and engagement for the area and a sustainable community development with diverse and affordable housing options, community amenities in close proximity to the Oakridge Municipal Town Centre and rapid transit.
+Planning for the Oakridge Transit Centre site has been underway since 2014 and has included considerable community planning and engagement for the area.
+The proposed rezoning application is a significant milestone in the process of creating a sustainable community development with diverse and affordable housing options and community amenities in close proximity to the Oakridge Municipal Town Centre and rapid transit.
+The proposed project meets City policy and with recently proposed updates highlighted in this report, exceeds requirements.